Agencies that offer social media management packages have a better chance of landing higher-value and more long-term clients.

 This type of content can help clients humanize their social media profiles.
 Showing behind the scenes helps to build trust in their audience—something proven to be just as important to consumers as price.

-(Again, helping your clients get ROI.)
+(Again, helping your clients more usually generates a higher ROI.)

-You are also giving them a dedicated account manager which is a great bonus point for any package.
+You are also giving them a dedicated account manager, which is a great bonus point for any package.

 Working with influencers can massively benefit your clients.
 One report found that 69% of consumers depend on influencer recommendations, but finding and reaching out to influencers can be tedious.